 The Academy is a Catalyst initiative designed to provide training and work experience for young New Zealand technologists.
-We run the two-week Open Source Academy in January each year and a three-day Arduino Academy in the July holidays.
+We run the two week Open Source Academy in January each year and a three day Arduino Academy in the July school holidays

 "[My student] was so excited about her work at the Catalyst Open Source Academy over the holidays... you've opened her eyes to new possibilities."Wellington IT teacher

-We hope to attract more talented New Zealanders into the IT profession generally, and particularly to meet the growing demand for open source technology across the public and private sectors, both here in New Zealand and internationally.
+To meet the growing demand for open source technology across the public and private sectors, both in New Zealand and internationally, our Academy aims at attracting the IT talent that is needed.

-Our Arduino Academy starts the first day working through a basic experimenter's kit to get an understanding of circuits and basic Arduino programming.
-Day Two and Three are spent working through combining various components to create an interactive project.
+Our Arduino Academy kicks off working through a basic experimenter's kit to get an understanding of circuits and basic Arduino programming.
+The following two days are spent working through combining various components to create an interactive project.
+Over the years, the groups have built a line following robot, created a pong game or got environmental sensors to record details.

 More about the Academy